Book Now →

 What are the best things to do in Brisbane?

-The absolute best things to do in Brisbane include visiting South Bank Parklands (with its stunning artificial beach), climbing the Story Bridge at twilight, cuddling koalas at Lone Pine Koala Sanctuary, riding the CityCat ferry along the Brisbane River, exploring Mount Coot-tha for panoramic views, and discovering the cultural precinct with GOMA and the Queensland Museum.
+The absolute best things to do in Brisbane include visiting South Bank Parklands (with its stunning artificial beach), climbing the Story Bridge at twilight, meeting koalas at Lone Pine Koala Sanctuary, riding the CityCat ferry along the Brisbane River, exploring Mount Coot-tha for panoramic views, experiencing Bluey's World (new in 2026), and discovering the cultural precinct with GOMA and the Queensland Museum.
 Add a guided food walk through West End and a sunset kayak on the river for a perfect Brisbane week.

 What free things are there to do in Brisbane?

 Brisbane is wonderfully generous with its free offerings.
-The best include South Bank Parklands and beach lagoon (free swimming), City Botanic Gardens, Roma Street Parklands, GOMA (Gallery of Modern Art, free permanent collection), Queensland Museum, walking or cycling the New Farm Riverwalk, hiking Mt Coot-tha tracks, visiting Brisbane City Hall, exploring the Fish Lane street art precinct, and browsing the South Bank and Boundary Street Farmers markets on weekends.
+The best include South Bank Parklands and beach lagoon (free swimming), City Botanic Gardens, Roma Street Parklands, GOMA (Gallery of Modern Art, free permanent collection including 2026's Olafur Eliasson exhibition), Queensland Museum, walking or cycling the New Farm Riverwalk, hiking Mt Coot-tha tracks, visiting Brisbane City Hall, exploring the Fish Lane street art precinct, and browsing the South Bank and Boundary Street Farmers Markets on weekends.

 How many days should I spend in Brisbane?